 - Has anyone in your family had a history of drug abuse or addiction?

 Be ready to answer these questions so that you can focus on points you want to spend more time on.
-Preparing and anticipating questions will help you make the most of your time with the doctor.
+Preparing and anticipating questions will help you make the most of your time with the health care provider.